BilaliSaleyInusah/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion is use to delete the directory /tmp/my_first_directory 10-back is used to move to the previous directory 11-lists is used to list all the files(including hiding) starting with current directory followed by parent and /boot
+9-firstdirdeletion is use to delete the directory /tmp/my_first_directory 10-back is used to move to the previous directory 11-lists is used to list all the files(including hiding) starting with current directory followed by parent and /boot 12-sysbolic_link is used to create symbolic link called _ls_ pointing to /bin/ls